ArupAus/lunchtimepython/Session4/session_4_problems.md

 > Line 1 word count: 4
 ```
 ### longest_line
 Write a function that will return a dict of line no. and number of words in the longest line in a given file.
+Line numbers start at 0 for this problem.
 This time you will be using the `with open() as ...:` statement instead of just open.
 It will behave in a similar manner but will automatically close the file after it reaches the end of the indentation.

 Supply your text file to the funciton via the `filepath` argument and the character you wish to split lines by with the `split_char` arg.